Carex pallescens L. - Little Green Sedge

 Notes

-Wetland indicator: Upland
+Wetland indicator: FAC

 In the same section as Carex hirsutella, and C. swanii, but unlike them this species has a terminal spike that is wholly staminate.
 Carex torreyi also has a staminate spike but its perigynia are more conspicuously nerved, beaked and ovoid.